 ]

-# Initialise labels
+# Initialize labels

 with training_project.create_bundle() as bundle: